12 memorable holiday marketing campaigns of 2024: Insights and inspiration

 With over half of kids aged 8-11 in the UK influencing what food their families buy, Sainsbury’s decision to spotlight a beloved character was a clever move.
 Around 40% of Sainsbury’s shoppers also expressed a desire for brands to be innovative, making this campaign a win on multiple fronts.

-Takeaway: Nostalgic, family-friendly storytelling can delight audiences while driving brand loyalty.
+Takeaway: Nostalgic, family-friendly storytelling can delight audiences of all ages while driving brand loyalty.

 Takeaway: Highlight aspirational lifestyles to captivate your audience, and align with their holiday desires.